How to transform an open-source data for NLP training

 Good datasets are the foundation of any successful artificial intelligence, especially when it comes to NLP.
 A poorly mastered, biased, or too light dataset will result in a failing AI.
 On the other hand, well-controlled data sets will improve the results obtained.
 Therefore, working on the data upstream is a fundamental element of any development.

 We will see here, through a detailed example, the different steps that allow obtaining relevant and easily buildable and accessible datasets.
+In this process, you can think of your datasets as a model portfolio, where each dataset serves a unique purpose, contributing to a holistic AI training approach.

 Objective